BobRay/EmptyAlias/readme.md

 Documentation is available at [Bob's Guides](http://bobsguides.com/emptyalias-tutorial.html)

-Utility snippet for MODX Revolution to reports Resources with empty aliases
+Utility snippet for MODX Revolution to report Resources with empty aliases